 Disclosure Quantity Units

-No. of substantiated complaints on marketing and #
+No. of substantiated complaints on marketing a and #

 labelling

 No. of complaints addressed

-Substantiated complaints include complaints from sustamore that want through alle Alle e environtimentiens?e formed communication
+No. of complaints addressed (

 \ Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanism as well as complaints that were lodged to and acted upon by government agencies.